|1999/04/03 Muir Woods|

 I figured doing a 3 day 30+ mile trip wouldn't be too bad, except for the 40lbs+ of weight with gear.
 This yielded an average hiking speed of about 4kph (2.5mph), with a bit more than 10 miles/day.

 In order to supplement the map we had (which wasn't stellar), and add a little fun and recording factor, I took my two garmin GPSes.
 The Etrex Vista Cx, which is supposedly the hiking one unfortunately had fairly mediocre trail maps, but at least gave some indication of where we were, and was nice for computing time and distance to destination estimates.
-Incidently, the Etrex ended up having pretty bad reception in the forest, which would be understandable if it were not for my wrist forerunner 305 GPS recording the entire days without problems (except for the 3rd day where its internal batteries died, hence the whole on the map below since I had to rely on the Etrex and it lost reception for 45mn!!!)
+Incidently, the Etrex ended up having pretty bad reception in the forest, which would be understandable if it were not for my wrist forerunner 305 GPS recording the entire days without problems (except for the 3rd day where its internal batteries died, hence the straight line for missing data in the map since I had to rely on the Etrex and it lost reception for 45mn)

 Sunday, we started the second day a bit earlier, 10:30-ish, and had plenty of time to almost reach the Sunset Trail Camp (if we really had to, we could have, but it was full anyway, so no reason for rushing).
 Instead, we found a nice non-charted camp site (well, now I have a GPS waypoint :) )